 Justice Katrina Banks-Smith was appointed to the Federal Court of Australia on 12 February 2018.
 Prior to her appointment, she had been a justice of the Supreme Court of Western Australia since 2016.
 Her Honour grew up in Tasmania and graduated from the University of Tasmania with a Bachelor of Laws with First Class Honours in 1988.
-In 1993 she obtained a Master of Laws degree with First Class Honours from the University of Cambridge, which she attended on a Commonwealth Government Scholarship.
-Justice Banks-Smith was a partner of the firm now known as Herbert Smith Freehills in Perth for many years before joining the Independent Bar in 2009.
-She was appointed Senior Counsel for Western Australia in 2013.
-Prior to her appointment as a judge, she practised in commercial litigation, particularly in the areas of contract, banking, insolvency and mining law, as well as undertaking regulatory work.
-Her Honour is the Chair of the Law School Advisory Board at Fremantle's Notre Dame University and for many years was the Chair of the Ethics Committee for the Perth Children's Hospital.
+In 1993 she obtained a Master of Laws degree with First Class Honours from the University of Cambridge.
+Justice Banks-Smith was a partner of the firm now known as Herbert Smith Freehills in Perth before joining the Independent Bar in 2009.
+She was appointed Senior Counsel for Western Australia in 2013 and practised in commercial litigation, particularly in the areas of contract, banking, insolvency and mining law, as well as undertaking regulatory work.
+Her Honour is the Chair of the Law School Advisory Board at Fremantle's Notre Dame University.